The Philosophy of Human Flourishing [pt. 2]: The Morality and Aesthetics of Human Flourishing

 As beauty through flourishing ought to be found in the art focused on the individual, the art focused on nature should hold a standard of flourishing as well.
 Flourishing as an aesthetic is found both in the violent storm and a peaceful sea; the violent storm in all its death and destruction is necessary for a low time preference in society.
 It weeds out the weak who lacked the foresight and rationality to plan ahead: to fast today and feast tomorrow.
 The peaceful sea could represent the abundance of life and the flourishing of nature.
 It is the fulfillment of a stronger community after the violent storm of the past.
 An aesthetic of evil is necessary for the aesthetic of good.
 The aesthetic of violence is necessary for the aesthetic of peace.
 The duality of nature should be represented in art to free our human desire for beauty.
 There is no strength, intelligence and beauty in mankind if we make the weak, dumb and ugly live as the noble.
 The traits of nature that create a flourishing of society ought to be represented in art.
 The artists who encourage idealistic depictions of such a civilization should be uplifted and shared in society.

 In conclusion, what is morally wrong is what prevents man from fulfilling his evolutionary potential of generating new and better versions of himself and society, and in the long term, fulfilling his metaphysical destiny of human flourishing.
-Our soul is marginal and in constant conflict with our subjective and egocentric physical existence.
 To be truly good and realize a lasting influence on the world we must not consider what merely benefits ourselves in the short-run, but what we must do to benefit our society in the long-run.
 The man who places the good of nation and society foremost to himself is the better man.
 Our will (ends) should align with our moral intuitions and truth, and our rationality should always align with our moral intuitions — lest we be sophists.
 When our will does not align with truth and moral intuitions (or we do not bother to consider truth and morality) we lose sense of our purpose and experience nihilism.
 Nihilism, both culturally and individually is a sign that we are morally wrong and that we ought to reconsider an existential element of our life or culture.

 [Part three of this series will be on the proper form and role of government and economy in society.]